geigercopter/geigerpilot/README.md

 GeigerCounter library is intended to be portable and will be proposed for update on the original ArduPilot project repository.

-Also, il will be modified to support a wider range of radiation measurement sensors, not only the actual SafeCast "AllanL" High Voltage Power Supply (HPVS) on SMB-20 geiger-müller tube.
+Also, il will be modified to support a wider range of radiation measurement sensors, not only the current SafeCast "AllanL" High Voltage Power Supply (HPVS) on SMB-20 geiger-müller tube.